 Anyone who has a negative test result and enters Australia must still complete mandatory 14-day quarantine at designated facilities in your port of arrival.

 You can find a list of COVID-19 PCR testing locations in Hanoi, Ho Chi Minh City and Da Nang here: COVID-19 Vietnam Testing Locations (embassy.gov.au)

-- If you are travelling to Australia, you should complete an Australia Travel Declaration online at least 72 hours before boarding your flight.
+- Before you travel to Australia, you should complete the Australia Travel Declaration at least 72 hours before your departure.

-- This information helps the Australian Government determine your quarantine arrangements and enables health authorities to contact you if someone you travelled with tests positive for COVID-19.
+- This information helps the Australian Government determine your quarantine arrangements and also allows the relevant health departments to contact you if someone you travelled with tests positive for COVID-19.
 If you do not complete the declaration you may not be able to board your flight.